 Place and compact leveling pad material as specified in the wall design.
-If crushed stone is used, place the stone in uniform loose lifts a maximum of 6" (150 mm) thick.
-Lift sizes are relative to size of the compactor being used.
-Compact the stone with a minimum of three passes with a 24" (600 mm) wide, walk-behind, vibrating plate compactor.
+If crushed stone is used, place the stone in uniform loose lifts at a maximum of 6" (150 mm) thick.
+Lift sizes are relative to the size of the compactor being used.
+Compact the stone with a minimum of 3 passes with a 24" (600 mm) wide, walk-behind vibrating plate compactor.

-NOTE: Do NOT place a thin layer of sand between the leveling pad and bottom block.
-This layer will reduce the sliding resistance between the leveling pad and bottom block, as well as reduce the drainage capacity of the foundation stone.
+Note: DO NOT place a thin layer of sand between the leveling pad and bottom block.
+This layer will reduce the sliding resistance between the leveling pad and the bottom block, as well as reduce the drainage capacity of the foundation stone.